Resources

 Ironically, yes, Google Pixel devices, once the Google Android system is removed, are among the most secure and private phones available.
 The Google Pixel, with the open source operating system GrapheneOS, provides optimum security and privacy.

 There are a few open source mobile operating systems such as LineageOS and CalyxOS, however, through our testing we have found GrapheneOS to be the most secure mobile operating system available.
-Unfortunately, it works specifically and only on Pixel devices at this time.
+Unfortunately, it works specifically and exclusively on Pixel devices at this time.
 Installation of GrapheneOS on other devices is experimental at best, not supported, and will likely provide only limited functionality.

 Google Hardware?